-In order to examine the possibility that the spin polarization is leaking into the proton spin system in PBA, we implemented the ISE sequence in PBA with the parameters that we found to be the optimal for polarizing the 13C spins, and then examined whether the 1H magnetization was enhanced.
+plemented the ISE sequence in PBA with the parameters that we found to be optimal for polarizing the 13C spins and then examined whether the 1H magnetization was enhanced.
 We found that the 1H polarization was indeed built up to 0.16 % (not shown), higher than the final 13C polarization.
 Thus, deuteration of the sample, also suggested above regarding the acceleration of 13C spin diffusion, would improve the efficiency of dynamic 13C polarization using the electron spin in the photo-excited triplet state without being mediated by the 1H spins.

-Since only a part of the broad EPR lines is excited in triplet-DNP in the polycrystalline samples, the buildup of nuclear polarization takes place only in those crystallites that happen to be oriented in such a way that the resonant field is within the region of the adiabatic sweep.
-In other words, other crystallites with their resonant field being outside the region of the adiabatic sweep would not experience nuclear polarization.
+Since only a part of the broad EPR lines is excited in triplet DNP in the polycrystalline samples, the buildup of nuclear polarization takes place only in those crystallites that happen to be oriented in such a way that the resonant field is within the region of the adiabatic sweep.
+In other words, other crystallites with their resonant field outside the region of the adiabatic sweep would not experience nuclear polarization.
 The size of the crystallites is such that spin diffusion across the boundaries of adjacent crystallites is negligibly slow.
 It follows that those inert crystallites continue to be inert, and polarization speckle would develop in the sample.
-In this respect, the relatively compact EPR powder spectrum of pentacene compared to the broader NV^- powder spectrum is an advantage for the former, as the larger number of the crystallites can be excited.
+In this respect, the relatively compact EPR powder spectrum of pentacene compared to the broader NV- powder spectrum is an advantage for the former, as the larger number of the crystallites can be excited.
 We estimate that the fraction of the crystallites contributing to the DNP process is 0.21 for microdiamonds and 0.565 for PBA.
-Considering this, the local 13C polarization within the DNP-active crystallites approaches 0.05 % for microdiamonds, and

-365 0.21 % for PBA, whereas the 13 C NMR transition in the other inert crystallites remain unpolarized.
+Considering this, the local 13C polarization within the DNP-active crystallites approaches 0.05 % for microdiamonds and 0.21 % for PBA, whereas the 13C NMR transitions in the other inert crystallites remain unpolarized.